 2. Optional (post-graduation) Practical Training - OPT

-The OIE will issue an OPT I-20 with the Practical Training employment permission for one year period beginning the day of completion of studies or graduation.
+The OIE will issue an OPT I-20 with the Practical Training employment permission for one year period beginning the day of completion of studies or graduation, or up to 60 days after.
 The student must apply for OPT during the ninety days prior to graduation.
-A student cannot apply after graduation.

 - Form I-765